kahawai-sre/msdndevtest/README.md

 7. Subsequent runs of ```code .``` will launch VSCode in the WSL context
 8. When VSCode is launched in the WSL context, installing VSCode extensions will prompt to install in WSL and - if relevant - Windows contexts.
 ## Install Docker Desktop (Windows Host)
-1. To get a functional docker daemon that can be called by both Windows and WSL clients, download and execute Docker Desktop from https://docs.docker.com/docker-for-windows/install/#install-docker-desktop-on-windows
+1. To get a functional docker daemon that can be called by both Windows and WSL clients, from your Windows host, download and execute Docker Desktop from https://docs.docker.com/docker-for-windows/install/#install-docker-desktop-on-windows
 2. Ensure you have at least version 3.2.2.x or above
 3. When installing, make sure you select __"Install required Windows components for WSL 2"__ ... do _NOT_ select the Hyper-V option
 4. After installation, start Docker Desktop (if not already started)